-- ▶ Input space $\mathcal{X}$ , output space $\mathcal{Y}$ - ▶ Sometimes, the spaces $\mathcal{X}$ or $\mathcal{Y}$ have some mathematical structure (topology, metric, vector space, etc), or we try to construct such a structure. - We assume that each space endowed with a $\sigma$ -algebra, to be able to define a probability measure on the space.
-We ignore this issue in the following (for real world machine learning this is not an issue). - ▶ Probability distribution P on the product space $\mathcal{X} \times \mathcal{Y}$ (with product sigma algebra) - ▶ no assumption on the form of the probability distribution - ▶ both input varibles and output variables (!) are random quantities

-A classifier / prediction function

-A classifier or a prediction function is simply a function $f: \mathcal{X} \to \mathcal{Y}$ .
+- Input space X, output space Y - Sometimes, the spaces X or Y have some mathematical structure (topology, metric, vector space, etc), or we try to construct such a structure. - We assume that each space endowed with a σ-algebra, to be able to define a probability measure on the space.
+We ignore this issue in the following (for real world machine learning this is not an issue). - Probability distribution P on the product space X × Y (with product sigma algebra) - no assumption on the form of the probability distribution - both input variables and output variables (!) are random quantities A classifier or a prediction function is simply a function $f : \mathcal{X} \to \mathcal{Y}$.

-- ▶ If $\mathcal{Y}$ discrete: classification - ▶ If $\mathcal{Y} = \mathbb{R}$ : regression - Other output spaces are possible as well, for example "structured prediction"
+- If \mathcal{Y} discrete: classification - ▶ If $\mathcal{Y} = \mathbb{R}$: regression - Other output spaces are possible as well, for example "structured prediction"